-Wise Health System values protection of the private health information of our patients.
+Wise Health System values the protection of private health information of our patients.
 We understand that medical information about you and your health is personal.

 Privacy and confidentiality mean that patients have the right to control who will see their protected and identifiable health information.
 This means that communications with or about patients involving patient health information will be private and limited to those people who need such information in order to provide/conduct treatment, payment, and healthcare operations.